Christ on the Mount of Olives (Paul Gauguin): Background

 Born in France in 1848, Paul Gauguin was an influential Post-Impressionist artist whose work was influential on the Symbolist movement and on all of modern art for many years after his death.
 An extremely religious person, Gauguin focused most of his work on themes of religion and God.
 As art historian Thomas Buser writes, "It appears that Gauguin believed in a God who breathed life into an original chaos of insubstantial atoms and thus set nature on her course.
 By doing so, God materialized himself; and, if God once existed, he is now dead."
-Having what would have been considered an unconventional belief on religion at the time, the way in which Gauguin dealt with religious themes within his work was unlike his contemporaries.
+Having what would have been considered an unconventional belief in religion at the time, the way in which Gauguin dealt with religious themes within his work was unlike his contemporaries.
 Someone who was intrigued with Theosophy, Gauguin used the relationship between Christ and the world as a metaphor for his own relationship with art.
 Works like Christ on the Mount of Olives where he directly places himself in the position of Jesus Christ are an example of this.
 In addition to Christ and other religious themes, towards the latter part of his career and life, a large portion of the works created by Gauguin dealt with his understanding and fetishism of "abnormal peoples."

-Relying heavily on abstraction, a major distinction between Gauguin and other post-impressionists during this period, such as Vincent van Gogh, was his belief that artists should not rely on reference images, but instead their own imagination and memory.
+Relying heavily on abstraction, a major distinction between Gauguin and other post-impressionists during this period, such as Vincent van Gogh, was his belief that artists should not rely on reference images, but instead on their own imagination and memory.
 Self-Portrait with Halo and Snake, an oil painting on wood completed in 1889, was both a reflection of this and his fixation with portraying himself as Christ.
 The painting features Gauguin with an elongated neck staring at an object the viewer is not able to see.
-In addition to his abstracted features, he includes a halo above his head.
+In addition to his abstract features, he includes a halo above his head.
 Underneath him the viewer can see a snake directly underneath a pair of apples, alluding to the original sin.
 According to Wladyslawa Jaworska in The Sacred or the Profane?, "Simultaneously with his bitter feeling that nobody understood him, grew his conviction that he was the "chosen one", "the saviour" and "the redeemer" of modern painting."
 Gauguin believed that he was chosen to be the savior of modern painting and paintings such as Self-Portrait and Christ on the Mount of Olives show him combining his figure with that of Christ in an effort to strengthen this argument.